GWeindel/hmp/README.md

 ![](plots/general_illustration.png)

 > [!NOTE]
-> The preprint is now live : [Trial-by-trial detection of cognitive events in neural time-series](https://www.biorxiv.org/content/10.1101/2024.02.13.580102v1)
+> The paper on HMP was accepted at Imaging Neuroscience, see the latest version on BiorXiv: [Trial-by-trial detection of cognitive events in neural time-series](https://www.biorxiv.org/content/10.1101/2024.02.13.580102v3)

 HMP is an open-source Python package to analyze neural time-series (e.g. EEG) to estimate Hidden Multivariate Patterns (HMP).
 HMP is described in Weindel, van Maanen & Borst (2024, [see the preprint on biorXiv](https://www.biorxiv.org/content/10.1101/2024.02.13.580102v1)) and is a generalized and simplified version of the HsMM-MVPA method developed by Anderson, Zhang, Borst, & Walsh  ([2016](https://psycnet.apa.org/doi/10.1037/rev0000030)).